-Hurricane Irma batters northern Caribbean islands
+Deaths reported as Hurricane Irma batters northern Caribbean islands

 - Four major buildings in St. Martin destroyed, French official says

-- The extent of destruction on Barbuda is hard to determine
+- Extent of destruction on Barbuda is hard to determine

+(CNN)Reports of fatalities and widespread damage in northern Caribbean islands began to emerge Wednesday night after Hurricane Irma blasted through, packing devastating winds and rain.

+"Barbuda is literally rubble," Prime Minister Gaston Browne of Antigua and Barbuda told an interviewer with ABS TV/Radio Antigua.

+Charles Fernandez, minister of foreign affairs and international trade for Antigua and Barbuda, told ABS that destruction on Barbuda was "upwards of 90%."

+At least two people died and two others were seriously injured on St. Barts and St. Martin, said French Overseas Affairs Minister Annick Girardin.
+The islands are French overseas collectivities.

-(CNN)Hurricane Irma destroyed government buildings, tore roofs from houses and left islands without power Wednesday as it barreled through the northern Caribbean, packing devastating winds and rain.
+Irma destroyed government buildings, tore roofs from houses and left northern Caribbean islands without power or communications.

-Barbuda, St. Martin/St. Maarten and St. Barthélemy have all felt the fury of the Category 5 storm, one of the strongest ever recorded in the Atlantic, according to updates from the region.
+Antigua, Barbuda, St. Martin/St. Maarten and St. Barts felt the fury of the Category 5 storm, one of the strongest ever recorded in the Atlantic, according to updates from the region.

-French Interior Minister Gérard Collomb said four of the most solid buildings in St. Martin, where about 75,000 people live, had been destroyed, boding ill for weaker structures on the tiny island.
+French Interior Minister Gérard Collomb said the prefecture, police department, barracks -- some of the strongest buildings on the island of 75,000 people -- had been destroyed, boding ill for weaker structures on St. Martin.

-"In terms of material damage, the four strongest buildings on the island of St. Martin (prefecture, police department, barracks) have been destroyed, which means that the oldest buildings have undoubtedly been totally or partially destroyed," he told reporters.
+"In terms of material damage, the four strongest buildings on the island of St. Martin have been destroyed, which means that the oldest buildings have undoubtedly been totally or partially destroyed," he told reporters.

-The firehouse in St Barthélemy is under a meter of water and is out of service, according to an update posted to Twitter by the local government of the neighboring French territory, Guadeloupe.
+The firehouse in St. Barts is under a meter of water and is out of service, according to an update posted to Twitter by the local government of the neighboring French territory, Guadeloupe.

 "Firefighters have taken shelter in an upstairs room.
 A number of houses have suffered damage, roofs have been ripped out.
 Total loss of electricity," it said.

-The mayor's office in St. Martin has been partially destroyed, the update from Guadeloupe said, and the mayor and 23 others are taking shelter in a concrete-walled room.
+The mayor's office in St. Martin has been partially destroyed, the update from Guadeloupe said, and the mayor and 23 others took shelter in a concrete-walled room.

 The island has been without electricity since 6 a.m. local time, it said.
-There is no information on injuries at this time, it added.
-St. Martin and St. Barthélemy are both French overseas collectivities.

 Virginia Barreras told CNN she was riding out the storm in a hotel in St. Martin.

-"The palm trees are bent over and (I) can't see anything but white," she said early Wednesday, before Irma's core passed over the island.
+"The palm trees are bent over and (I) can't see anything but white," she said before Irma's core passed over the island.
 "The walls shake when the wind blows hard, and we can hear debris being thrown around."

 Footage posted to YouTube by PTZtv.com from Maho Beach, St. Maarten, showed winds so powerful they reportedly took out the webcam filming the scene.